 - Outline the purpose of the project in a concise narrative, including

 - A summary of the current state of the project: for example, would the Reacting Endeavor grant advance an existing curricular revision or would it help jump start a more preliminary discussion?
 Has the institution committed any resources to develop or implement the team’s project to supplement the Reacting Endeavor funds?

 - A candid assessment of the openness of the faculty to using active learning pedagogy or, on the other hand, the projected obstacles to implementation of high-impact practices such as Reacting;

-- A sentence or two indicating how the experience or expertise of each member of the team will contribute to the project.
+- A paragraph indicating how the expertise of each member of the team will contribute to the project.
 Have any members of the team already attended a Reacting Conference or taught using the pedagogy?
 Do they bring additional curriculum revision experience or perspectives to the project?

 - Include any additional links or attachments that might assist the Reacting Consortium in understanding the team’s application.

-The majority of the $7500 grant will cover expenses for registration, accommodations, and most meals for the team to attend a team-based track at the 17th Annual Institute.
-The remaining funds will cover travel costs, or otherwise help advance the project, by funding campus workshops, providing stipends for courses development, or supporting attendance at future conferences.
-Each institution that is awarded a grant will be made an institutional member of the Reacting Consortium for one year, and thus will be eligible to receive discounts on registration for Reacting’s regular Annual Faculty Institute in June 2018 and additional regional conferences or campus workshops.
+The majority of the $7500 grant will cover expenses for registration, accommodations, and most meals for the team to attend a team-based track at the Reacting Winter Conference.
+The remaining funds may be used to cover travel costs or otherwise help advance the projects by funding campus workshops, providing stipends for course development, or supporting attendance at future conferences.
+Part of the grant funds will be used to make each institution a member of the Reacting Consortium for one year, and thus they will be eligible to receive discounts on registration for Reacting’s regular Annual Faculty Institute in June 2018 and additional regional conferences or campus workshops.

-December 1, 2016: Second Round of Applications Due.
-PDF attachments should be sent to Dr. Jennifer Worth, Administrative Director of the Reacting Consortium at email@example.com.
-Questions about the applications should be directed to Dr. John M. Burney, Vice-President for Academic Affairs, Doane University and Chair of the Reacting Endeavor Project at firstname.lastname@example.org.
+September 1, 2017: Receipt of application sent as a PDF attachment to Dr. Jennifer Worth, Administrative Director of the Reacting Consortium at email@example.com.
+Questions about the applications should be directed to Dr. John M. Burney, Professor of History, Doane University and Chair of the Reacting Endeavor Project at firstname.lastname@example.org.

-January 13-15, 2017: Reacting Winter Conference at the University of Georgia for first round Reacting Endeavor Challenge Team grantees.
-Each successful team will be sent further details on the Winter Conference at the time of receiving first awards.
+January 12-14, 2017: Reacting Winter Conference at the University of Georgia.
+Each successful team will be sent further details on the Winter Conference upon receiving the award.